mvysny/mvysny.github.io/_posts/2024-3-23-unifying-linux-mac.md

 #### Cursor movement

 We need Remapper 2 in order for these advanced key combinations to work.
 For example, `Super_L + Right` (`⌘→`) would map to `KEY_END`.
-The problem is that Remapper 1 keeps `Super_L` pressed, which effectively maps to `Super_L`+`KEY_END`, which does nothing.
+The problem is that Remapper 1 (which comes with Ubuntu 22.04) keeps `Super_L` pressed, which effectively maps to `Super_L`+`KEY_END`, which does nothing.

-TODO How to upgrade to Remapper 2 on Ubuntu 22.04
+The easiest way is to upgrade Ubuntu to 23.10, simply by running `sudo do-release-upgrade` on the command-line.

 Shortcuts to be configured in Remapper: